 Pictured at right and below is another charming log cabin in British Columbia, Canada.
 Built in 1986, this

-book design, which features a loft, is only 241 square feet in size.
-It would make a great weekend getaway or re-
+tiny storybook design, which features a loft, is only 241 square feet in size.
+It would make a great weekend

 And finally, the little log cabins pictured at right and below are also guest rentals.
 Part of Dunton Hot Springs Resort, they are nestled deep in the Colorado Rockies.
 Just across the mountain from Telluride, Dunton Hot Springs Resort is a romantic ghost town that has been lovingly restored, set in an extraordinary alpine valley.